pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/setting-environment-variables.md

 ## Connecting to Multidev Environments

-To connect to a Multidev environment, the following helper environment variable can be used inside of `next.config.js`.
+To connect to a Multidev environment, the `PANTHEON_ENVIRONMENT` environment variable can be used inside of `next.config.js`.

-- `IS_LIVE_ENVIRONMENT` - True if `PANTHEON_ENVIRONMENT_URL` is live.

 Either the `PANTHEON_CMS_ENDPOINT` or `BACKEND_URL` will need to be set.